 In order to provide an overview of the measures of physical activity available in the longitudinal studies it was necessary to systematically search all available data collections via original questionnaires.
 Measures were recorded on a spreadsheet, noting the study, sweep, year, age of study member, subject, informant, administrator, data collection method, questionnaire, question, response scale, physical activity domain, and whether it captured frequency, duration, and/or intensity.
 Since we identified physical activity variables by manually checking available questionnaires from each study, variables subsequently derived were not included.

 This guide includes multiple measures of physical activity.
 These are categorised where possible into leisure time, occupational, active travel, and domestic domains.
 Physical activity measures were included if they reported frequency, duration, and/or intensity of activity.
 We also include measures of sedentary behaviour (e.g. time spent watching TV).
-Data included in this iteration of the guide is from completed data collection sweeps up to July 2019 (i.e. measures used in subsequent sweeps were not included).
+Data included in this iteration of the guide is from completed data collection sweeps up to November 2022, where the data has been released (i.e. measures used in subsequent sweeps were not included).

-Additionally, to retain a manageable scope any non-core sweeps (e.g. innovation panels and feasibility studies) were excluded.
+Additionally, to retain a manageable scope any non-core sweeps (e.g. innovation panels and feasibility studies) were excluded; however, COVID-19 waves were included.
 Furthermore, measures were excluded if they were about anyone other than the main study member (e.g. mothers in ALSPAC), contained physical activity preferences, or questions regarding fatigue following physical activity.
 Additionally, we excluded ambiguous activities that may also be categorised as sedentary behaviour such as listening to the radio (as participants could potentially also be physically active).
 Activities such as reading for pleasure and drawing were not counted as sedentary.

 This guide identifies and describes measures of physical activity that are similar both within and across studies.
 This can help facilitate future cross-study comparative research.
-All measures of physical activity identified are available in the searchable electronic appendix that accompanies this guide (see download link at the end of this page).
-This appendix (a complete index of the measures available as of the time of writing) can be filtered and sorted on different characteristics of the measures or their administration, including study, year, sweep, respondent, activity domain, and subdomain, and whether frequency, duration and intensity of the activity was ascertained.
+All measures of physical activity identified are available in the searchable electronic appendix that accompanies this guide.
+This appendix (a complete index of the measures available as of the time of writing) can be downloaded and then filtered and sorted on different characteristics of the measures or their administration, including study, year, sweep, respondent, activity domain, and subdomain, and whether frequency, duration and intensity of the activity was ascertained.
 Original variable names are included so data users may easily find these variables within datasets.
 Measures are coded (‘Yes’/‘No’) in terms of whether intensity, duration, and frequency were ascertained.

 In the links below, each of the studies are introduced and a summary of the physical activity measures for each respective study is provided.
 Additional sections (again linked below) focus on opportunities for comparison across studies, exploring each of the main domains of physical activity.